 - Graduate Attributes Emphasised

-Communication, Critical thinking, Ethics, Information literacy, Research, Self-motivation.
+thinking, Cultural understanding, Ethics, Information literacy, Research, Self-motivation.

 View more information about Otago's graduate attributes.